ovrclk/eve/README.md

 Available Commands:
-  actions     Manage your Github actions completion  Generate the autocompletion script for the specified shell help        Help about any command init        Initialize eve in the current directory pack        Pack your project into a container using buildpacks
+  actions     Manage your Github actions deploy      Deploy your application help        Help about any command init        Initialize eve in the current directory logs        View the logs of your application pack        Pack your project into a container using buildpacks publish     Publish and version your image status      View the status of your application

 Flags:
   -h, --help               help for eve
+      --path string        Path to the project, it defaults to the current directory --state-dir string   Path to the state directory relative to the project path (default ".akash")

 Use "eve [command] --help" for more information about a command.
 ```